tssajo/Minify/README.md

 `Settings -- User` file ( Preferences -> Package Settings -> Minify -> Settings -- User ) then you can customize `Minify` settings there.
 Please do not modify `Settings -- Default` because it will be overwritten by the next release of the `Minify` package!

-E.g.: To add full path to your `uglifyjs` command, change the appropriate line inside `Settings -- User` file to
+E.g.: To add full path to your `uglifyjs` command, change the appropriate line inside your `Settings -- User` file to

     "uglifyjs_command": "/usr/local/bin/uglifyjs",